elishacloud/Silent-Hill-2-Enhancements/README.md

  * **ASI Loader** - Loads custom libraries with the file extension .asi into the game using [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader).
  * **Catacomb's Meat Cold Room Fix** - Updates the color and lighting of the catacomb's meat cold rooms to be more like the PS2 version of the game.
  * **Cemetery Lighting Fix** - Fixes an issue where wrong data is used when saving the game in the cemetery, which can corrupt fog effects.
+ * **Custom Mod Folder Support** - Enables a custom mod folder `sh2e` to store modified game files so as to not overwrite native Silent Hill 2 files.
  * [**d3d8to9**](https://github.com/crosire/d3d8to9) - Converts Silent Hill 2 to use Direct3D9 (d3d9.dll) rather than Direct3D8.
  * **DisableRedCrossInCutscenes** - Hides the low health (red cross) indicator during in-game cutscenes.
  * **Increase Draw Distance** - Fixes distant hallway walls (such as those in the Woodside Apartments) from suddenly appearing.
 This makes them appear gradually, more naturally.